squishy-scsi/squishy/docs/web/index.md

 ## Community

 Squishy has a dedicated IRC channel, [#squishy on libera.chat](https://web.libera.chat/#squishy).
 Join to ask questions, discuss ongoing development, or just hang out.

+There are also [GitHub Discussions](https://github.com/lethalbit/squishy/discussions) enabled on the repository if you have any questions or comments.

 ```{note}